urvishEnacton/movieRating/README.md

 * only audience and admin login
 * give only rating
 * get different type of information
-    * without paid
     * normal information like top 10 worst 10 movies.
     * get some filters like director, cast, producer, year category.
-    * in paid plan
     * can read movie rating which given by experts (which add admin)

 ### **2500 dollar project**